FramedYannick/Thesis-Source-Code/PulsePrograms/Readme.md

 ```
 F1PH(calph(ph1, -90), caldel(d0, +in0))
 F2QF(calclist(vc,1))
 ```
 Creating the indirect dimension (increment the delay) and the mixing dimension.

 ### Setup an experiment

-Every step of the p2D experiment for the power levels and pulse durations is the same.
+Every step of the p2D experiment for the power levels and pulse durations is identical for the p3D experiment.
 The dimensions of the experiment however; are different: TD = (2k/4k, 13, 64/128).
 The spectral window in the f1 dimension must be as small as possible; depending of the used selective peak.
 In the f3 dimension; the chemical shift of the entire spectrum must be included.